-Diverticulitis is a serious medical condition that is characterized by inflamed pouches in the lining of your large intestine.
+Diverticulitis is a type of diverticular disease.
+It’s a serious medical condition that causes inflamed pouches in the lining of your intestine.
 These pouches are called diverticula.
-They develop when weak spots in the intestinal wall give way under pressure.
-This causes the intestine to protrude through the colonic wall structure.
-In most cases, the pouches are located in the lower intestine, or the colon.
+They develop when weak spots in the intestinal wall give way under pressure, causing sections to bulge out.
+In most cases, the pouches occur in the large intestine, which is also called your colon.

 - severe abdominal pain